rabah-khalek/TMVA_tutorials/README.md

 ### UNIX & MacOS X:
 #### GCC:
-- Check the version of gcc: type in terminal `gcc —v`
+- Check the version of gcc, type in terminal `gcc —v`
 - If GCC_VERSION < 4.8.1, you need to update your gcc to at least 4.8.1
 - Check http://luiarthur.github.io/gccinstall to install gcc locally.